nghiaho12/abc_speak/README.md

 An app I wrote to encourage my kid to learn the ABC alphabet.
 It employs Vosk to recognize speech.
-When the spoken letter is recognize the app will highlight it.
+When the spoken letter is recognized the app will highlight the it.

+For best results pronounce each letter longer than you normally would.
+For example, say "Aaaaa".

 ![screenshot](screenshot.png)

-# Install
+# Build instructions
 ## Prerequisite
 This repo uses git LFS for the assets.
 Install it before cloning.
 ```